elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-design-principles-influence-the-effectiveness-of-data-visualizations.md

 url: /learn/psychology/questions/how-do-design-principles-influence-the-effectiveness-of-data-visualizations
 score: -1.0
 related_article1:
-    id: 165079
+    id: 165070
-    title: How do surveys and questionnaires differ from interviews and focus groups in data collection methods?
+    title: >-
+        What are the different measurement scales used for variables, and why is reliability and validity important?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-surveys-and-questionnaires-differ-from-interviews-and-focus-groups-in-data-collection-methods
+    url: /learn/psychology/questions/what-are-the-different-measurement-scales-used-for-variables-and-why-is-reliability-and-validity-important
 related_article2:
-    id: 165073
+    id: 165089
-    title: How do you select the appropriate test for hypothesis testing?
+    title: >-
+        How can data visualization enhance the presentation of research results?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-you-select-the-appropriate-test-for-hypothesis-testing
+    url: /learn/psychology/questions/how-can-data-visualization-enhance-the-presentation-of-research-results
 related_article3:
-    id: 165074
+    id: 165071
-    title: What does statistical significance indicate in the interpretation of hypothesis testing results?
+    title: >-
+        How do control variables and confounding variables affect the outcome of an experiment?
     subject: Psychology
-    url: /learn/psychology/questions/what-does-statistical-significance-indicate-in-the-interpretation-of-hypothesis-testing-results
+    url: /learn/psychology/questions/how-do-control-variables-and-confounding-variables-affect-the-outcome-of-an-experiment
 related_article4:
-    id: 165070
+    id: 165087
-    title: What are the different measurement scales used for variables, and why is reliability and validity important?
+    title: >-
+        How does sample size affect the statistical power and generalizability of a study?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-different-measurement-scales-used-for-variables-and-why-is-reliability-and-validity-important
+    url: /learn/psychology/questions/how-does-sample-size-affect-the-statistical-power-and-generalizability-of-a-study
 related_article5:
-    id: 165073
+    id: 165084
-    title: How do you select the appropriate test for hypothesis testing?
+    title: >-
+        What distinguishes randomized controlled trials from quasi-experimental designs?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-you-select-the-appropriate-test-for-hypothesis-testing
+    url: /learn/psychology/questions/what-distinguishes-randomized-controlled-trials-from-quasiexperimental-designs
 ---

 &nbsp;